Skip to main content

 1. How do LEAs administer the Smarter Balanced Summative Assessments in an independent study setting?
 (New 01-Jul-2022)

-The main considerations would revolve around whether the program intends to assess their students remotely, or have students physically attend a site to take the assessment - both options are available for pupils in independent study.
+The main considerations would revolve around whether the program intends to assess their students remotely, or have students physically attend a site to take the assessment - both options are available for students in independent study.
 Training for staff is also a requirement regardless of the setting.

-Pupils choosing to test remotely do need to take the practice test beforehand to assure that they know and understand how to use the test system.
+Students choosing to test remotely do need to take the practice test beforehand to assure that they know and understand how to use the test system.
 Beyond that there is no specific guidance specific to independent study programs.
 The test system may allow a paraprofessional to monitor multiple test sessions across multiple sites, which could be helpful for independent study programs.
 This possibility should be pursued through the LEA’s regional success agent.
 LEAs receive emails from their area success agent, and it is the LEA’s responsibility to make this information available to their program staff.

 Return to Top